Chapter 1 – Jill at Pool Cottage

-“Let go of the reins, Patricia!” shouted Ann.
+“Let go of the reins, Patricia!”
+Ann shouted.
 “Let go!
 Let the reins go through your fingers … Oh, for goodness’ sake – sorry, Jill, I’d better get them moving.
 Give me a ring in the evening.”

 When they’d gone, peace descended on the lane again.

-I don’t know if you’ve even been without a job, but if you have, you’ll know that everyone else that you know appears to be gainfully employed, and although I had plenty of friends still in Chatton, there was no point my trying to see any of them, as they’d all be working.
-Diana and James Bush would be working on the farm, and Wendy would be up with Ann and Robin at the stables.
-Mrs Darcy had retired now and had gone to live on her father’s estate on the other side of Ryechester.
+I don’t know if you’ve even been without a job, but if you have, you’ll know that everyone else you know appears to be gainfully employed.
+Although I had plenty of friends still in Chatton, there was no point my trying to see any of them, as they’d all be working.
+Diana and James Bush would be working on the farm, and Wendy would be up with Ann and Robin at the stables, which they were running now Mrs Darcy had retired and had gone to live on her father’s estate on the other side of Rychester.
 Val and Jack Heath were living in Paris, where, according to Ann, their father had packed them off as he’d got so annoyed with them arguing all the time.
 I didn’t want to drift round to Mummy and Martin’s because Martin would have gone up to the Foreign Office now he’d been transferred back to London and Mummy would be writing.
 And after all, it wasn’t as if I was six anymore and could expect Mummy to entertain me.

 I still had a row of school stories up in the bookcase in my room at Pool Cottage, which my cousin Cecilia and Aunt Primrose had given me at various times in my glorious career.
-I had tried to read some of them, because although they were absolutely not the sort of book I usually read, I do think that if someone has been kind enough to give something to you, you should at least try to read it, but I had failed completely.
+I had tried to read some of them.
+Although they were absolutely not the sort of book I usually read, I do think that if someone has been kind enough to give you a book, you should at least try to read it, but I had failed completely.
 For one thing, in one of the books, the story didn’t really seem to be about the school at all, but about one of the old girls who was still hanging about the place long after any sane person would have left.
 And another one I tried had people who were well and truly married and not at school at all but who seemed to spend all their time organising country dance festivals and marrying Lords.

 My books, you see, are about me and the things I’ve done, which makes them very easy to write because I’m just telling you what I’ve done, and there’s nothing particularly clever or imaginative about that.
 I’d suggested to my publisher that I write one about my life after secretarial college as someone working with horses, but he’d pulled a face at that, and said no, because he liked children’s series where the children stayed as children, and that was the sort of book children bought.

-Now I don’t know about you, but I would have been very happy if someone was writing about people like me who were just starting off in their lives and how they were doing, but my publisher disagreed and said that he thought it was all very well for children to take over a riding stable, but not to have one of their own when they were grown up.
-Now I had in fact, in my dim and distant past, started up a stable of my own with some friends, and you can read all about it in A Stable for Jill, and that had sold quite well, as I reminded my publisher, but he pulled a face again, and said well, yes, but you were still a child then, dear, weren’t you, and you were always going to go back to school, weren’t you?
+Now I don’t know about you, but I would have been very happy if someone was writing about people like me who were just starting off in their lives and how they were doing, but my publisher disagreed.
+He said that he thought it was all very well for children to take over a riding stable, but not to have one of their own when they were grown up.
+Now I had in fact, in my dim and distant past, started up a stable of my own with some friends, and you can read all about it in A Stable for Jill, and that had sold quite well, as I reminded my publisher.
+He pulled a face again, and said well, yes, but you were still a child then, dear, weren’t you, and you were always going to go back to school, weren’t you?

-This, I imagined, was true.
-The frightfully serious and important papers that liked to review the chidren’s books Mummy wrote hadn’t generally been keen on reviewing anything I wrote.
-In fact, they hadn’t reviewed me at all.
-That had never bothered me before, and it still didn’t bother me now.
-Good reviews hadn’t meant that Mummy’s books had sold well – in fact her last one, The Charms of Cosy Cottage, had sold so badly that it had led to Mummy going to lecture in America and my ponies being sold, and that had led to a whole load of trouble that you can read about in Jill and the Lost ponies.
+You see, good reviews are all very well, but good reviews hadn’t meant that Mummy’s books had sold well – in fact her last one, The Charms of Cosy Cottage, had sold so badly that it had led to Mummy going to lecture in America and my ponies being sold, and that had led to a whole load of trouble that you can read about in Jill and the Lost Ponies.
 In case you haven’t read it, the upshot of it all was that James and Diana Bush had bought Rapide, and I had eventually managed to find Black Boy myself.

 But Basil, although often sad and lonely, had one great gift.
-He could remember every song of every bird he had ever heard during his short time in the country, and he would sing birdsongs whenever the other orphans were unhappy, which they often were, or whenever the orphans were struggling with the city’s dreadful washing in the laundry, and the strains of birdsong would rise up with the rank and smelly steam to the rafters and the orphans would find the strength to carry on.
+He could remember every song of every bird he had ever heard during his short time in the country, and he would sing birdsongs.
+He sang them whenever the other orphans were unhappy, which they often were, or whenever they were struggling with the city’s dreadful washing in the orphanage’s laundry.
+The strains of birdsong would rise up with the rank and smelly steam to the rafters and the orphans would find the strength to carry on.
 There was a lot more like this – I have only got you to about halfway through the book with this summary, but I will leave it to you to fill in the rest of it for yourself, which you might like to do when you are particularly bored, or when you have been trying to teach your pony the turn on the forehand and have given up and gone off to sit in a hedge and sulk.

-And so here I was, staring at a blank sheet of paper with, for the first time in my life, no idea of what to write.
+And so here I was, staring at a blank sheet of paper with my publisher’s words ringing in my ears, and for the first time in my life, no idea of what to write.